escaladesports/2019-website-boilerplate/README.md

 ## Images

 All UI related images that belong in the template can be stored in the repository in the `src` directory.
-Any images that need to be edited through the CMS should be stored in Cloudinary to prevent the repository size from getting out of control.
+Any images that need to be edited through the CMS should be stored in `static/media` which will get checked in via git LFS to prevent the repository size from getting out of control.

 ## Schema